epccs/Driver/485tx_en/README.md

 # How To Use

-Connect UART RX to RO and UART TX to DI.
+Connect UART RX to RO, UART TX to DI, and UART power (0V and IOREF).
 The Receiver enable is logic low (with a bar over RE, or nRE), it has a 3k Ohm pull-down resistor.
-The Transmitter enable (DE) has a 3k Ohm pull-up, but is also pulled low with an N-CH MOSFET whose gate is controlled with the UART TX.
-In general, the push to talk lines (DE and nRE) is ignored but it is possible to control them (e.g. when a point to point communication is needed, perhaps all the devices can go into a lockout mode for a time).
+The Transmitter enable (DE) has a 3k Ohm pull-up, but is also pulled low with an NPN whose base is controlled with the UART TX.
+The push to talk lines (DE and nRE) are hard-wired, but unless the UART TX is sending data the bus is free to use by other devices.

+If the power to the transceiver is turned off the bus is free to use by other devices (and not locked up).
+If the power to the UART is removed the IOFF buffer will go into its HI-Z state (which is the IOFF feature), and if the transceiver still is powered it will be set up so the bus is free to use by other devices.